 Types of Congenital Heart Disease

-There are many different types of congenital heart disease.
-More than one of these can occur at the same time.
-Some of the most common forms of CHD defects include:
+There are many different forms of congenital heart disease and more than one form can occur at the same time.
+Some of the most common forms of congenital heart defects include:

 Coarctation of the Aorta

 A narrowing of the main large artery in the heart, the aorta.

 The pulmonary and aortic valves typically are in specific locations and connect to other arteries.
 Transposition of the Great Arteries means the patient’s arteries are switched.